jpikl/rew/README.md

 | `E`    | `.txt`                         |

-Normalized path `h` is constructed using the following rules:
+Normalized path `p` is constructed using the following rules:

 - On Windows, all `/` separators are converted to `\\`.
 - Consecutive path separators are collapsed into one.